snyk-playground/Snyk-Kubernetes-Reconciler/README.md

 This script attempts to pull **all images** from a given cluster, which can result in **significant network traffic**.
 This process is necessary to inspect each image for its labels (required for insights support) and to identify the unique `ImageID`.
 The `ImageID` is used to validate whether the exact image exists on the cluster, addressing scenarios where two images with the same name and tag (e.g., `:latest`) may have different underlying content.

+**This script is descructive, as in it will delete container scans that do not exist on the cluster.** General guidance is to test this in an Organization that is dedicated to it before scaling it out.

 # Insights Support

 [Insights](https://docs.snyk.io/manage-risk/prioritize-issues-for-fixing/set-up-insights-for-snyk-apprisk) container label gathering is supported by this project.
 This is controlled by two labels: